fallen-axe-shay/ledger/README.md

 2. Login portion of the task (Frontend and Backend) - 3 hours
 3. 404 Page - 2 hours

+## Issues with the API
+1. The POST API ```GET https://www.expensify.com/api?command=Get``` to create a transaction creates an entry with the negative of the amount.
+This issue needs to be fixed.

 ## References
 1. [Markdown Reference](https://www.markdownguide.org/)
 2. [Creating a Heroku server to deploy PHP ](https://www.doabledanny.com/Deploy-PHP-And-MySQL-to-Heroku)